 Insulation is green and saves you green in the process

-According to the U.S. Environmental Protection Agency, ENERGY STAR HOMES, insulation saves over 600 times more energy each year than all the compact fluorescent lights (CFLs), Energy Star Appliances, and Energy Star windows combined.
-And, just like prefabricated steel buildings, metal building insulation can be recycled.
+- According to the U.S. Environmental Protection Agency, ENERGY STAR HOMES, insulation saves over 600 times more energy each year than all the compact fluorescent lights (CFLs), Energy Star Appliances, and Energy Star windows combined.
+And, just like prefabricated steel buildings, Steel Building Insulation can be recycled.

 Not all Insulation are Created Equal

-Fiberglass, wool, or spray foam are energy efficient technologies, that, when installed correctly can reduce the amount of energy used.
+- Fiberglass, wool, or spray foam are energy efficient technologies, that, when installed correctly can reduce the amount of energy used.
 The operative phrase being “installed correctly”.
 Be mindful when considering spray foam.
-Problems can arise from improper installation of this type of insulations, such as:
+Problems can arise from improper installation of this type of insulation, such as:

-Spray foam isn’t thick enough- The thickness of the insulation dictates the R-Value and adds to the overall performance of insulations.
-Using an underperforming R-Value will negatively affect energy efficiency and possibly your ability to receive building permits.
+- Spray foam isn’t thick enough- The thickness of the insulation dictates the R-Value and adds to the overall performance of insulation.
+Using an under-performing R-Value will negatively affect energy efficiency and possibly your ability to receive building permits.
 Check with your local building or code department to verify what is needed.